 Hospital services and resources for visitors

-We offer a wide range of gift and personal items including baby clothing, magazines, candy, cards, books, flowers, balloons, decor, and personal care items.
-Operated by volunteers, gift shop proceeds help improve hospital services.
+The shop offers clothing, magazines, candy, cards, books, flowers, balloons, décor, and personal care items.
+Operated by volunteers, Gift Shop proceeds help improve hospital services.

-If you've lost an item in the hospital, call or check the lost and found.
+If you've lost an item in the hospital, call or check the lost and found during normal business hours.

 The Medical Library provides access to the latest medical research and findings.
 Computers, a fax machine, and a copy machine are available.

-The Intermountain Pharmacy fills outpatient prescriptions and offers a small selection of over-the-counter medications.
+The pharmacy fills outpatient prescriptions and offers a small selection of over-the-counter medications.

-Your room offers a telephone, television, and wireless Internet access for your personal laptop.
+Patient rooms offer a telephone, television, and free Wi-Fi Internet access for your personal electronic devices.
 The telephone and a television remote are by your bedside.
 To dial outside the hospital, first dial 9.
 You can make long distance calls using a calling card.
-If you need help with your phone, please ask your nurse.
-You are also welcome to use your cell phone in all areas of the hospital except for operating rooms and patient rooms in critical care and emergency departments.
+If you need help with your phone, please ask your nurse or PCA.
+You are also welcome to use your cell phone in all areas of the hospital except for operating rooms or for patient rooms in critical care and emergency departments.

 Intermountain Healthcare is a Utah-based, not-for-profit system of 22 hospitals, 185 clinics, a Medical Group with some 1,400 employed physicians, a health plans division called SelectHealth, and other health services.
 Helping people live the healthiest lives possible, Intermountain is widely recognized as a leader in clinical quality improvement and in efficient healthcare delivery.